 If you keep sending proposals and you do not get any reply or job, then you must be doing something wrong.

 7 ultimate guides to get constant jobs and make money on Upwork as a Nigerian

-Ensure your Upwork profile look professional.
-Use nice and professional headshot picture.
-Enhance your profile description and make sure it sounds out among others.
+Ensure your Upwork profile looks professional.
+Use a nice and professional headshot picture.
+Enhance your profile description and make sure it stands out among others.

 Avoid grammatical and spelling errors.
 You can use some writing tools to edit your details.
 Use the proper terms in your niche.
 Sound like you are a pro in the niche.

 Make your profile shine

 Just creating an account on Upwork is not enough.
 It would be best if you learned how to make your profile shine.
 Take your time to fill in all the spaces in your account, including your work experience, portfolio, and several others.
-But make sure you make it as concise and possible.
-No one has 100 hours to your life story.
+But make sure you make it as concise as possible.
+No one has 100 hours to read your life story.

 Take Upwork skills tests

 Upwork have skills proficiency tests to prove your knowledge to your clients.
 You should try and do as many as three relevant tests in your category.
 It helps you build more trust with Upwork clients.
 And the truth is all these exams are fundamental.

 Understand the job description

 You must read and comprehend the client’s job description to confirm if you are a good fit or not.
-It also helps you on how to craft your proposal and tailored it to the client’s problem.
-You can read your
+It also helps you on how to craft your proposal and tailor it to the client’s problem.

 Write a great proposal

 Proposal writing is probably the primary factor of getting jobs on Upwork.
-Trust me, not all clients have the time to be browsing your profile.
+Trust me, not all clients have the time to be browsing through your profile.

 So far you can convince them in your proposal that you understand their work and prove your knowledge and experience in that niche, the work is already yours